Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: Introduction

 In particular, the techniques for constructing Kähler metrics on $X_\Gamma$ developed in \cite{hummelCuspClosingRank1996} cannot provide a metric with nonpositive sectional curvature.
 However, a computation shows that they are sufficient to construct a Kähler metric whose curvature verifies a weaker condition of nonpositivity, namely the nonpositivity of the holomorphic bisectional curvature:

-\begin{theorem} Let $\Gamma_0$ be a non-uniform torsion-free lattice of $\PU(n,1)$.
+\begin{theorem} Let $\Gamma_0$ be a non-uniform torsion-free lattice in $\PU(n,1)$.
 There exists a finite index subgroup $\Gamma'<\Gamma_{0}$ such that for any finite index subgroup $\Gamma<\Gamma'$, the toroidal compactification $X_\Gamma$ of $\HNC/\Gamma$ admits a Kähler metric with nonpositive holomorphic bisectional curvature. \end{theorem}

-The metric constructed in the proof of this theorem has negative holomorphic bisectional curvature on the open set $\HNC/\Gamma\subset X_{\Gamma}$.
-In particular, it is quasi-negative in the sense of \cite{diverioQuasinegativeHolomorphicSectional2019}, i.e. the holomorphic bisectional curvature is nonpositive everywhere and negative at a point.
-In their article, Diverio and Trapani showed that every closed Kähler manifold with quasi-negative holomorphic sectional curvature has ample canonical bundle, a result which was already known under the assumption of negativity of the holomorphic sectional curvature \cite{wuNegativeHolomorphicCurvature2016, tosattiExtensionTheoremWu2017}.
+The metric constructed in the proof of this theorem has negative holomorphic bisectional curvature on the open subset $\HNC/\Gamma\subset X_{\Gamma}$.
+In particular, it is quasi-negative in the sense of \cite[Definition 1.1]{diverioQuasinegativeHolomorphicSectional2019}, i.e. the holomorphic bisectional curvature is nonpositive everywhere and negative at a point.
+In their article, Diverio and Trapani showed that every closed Kähler manifold with quasi-negative holomorphic sectional curvature has ample canonical bundle, a result which was already known under the assumption of negativity of the holomorphic sectional curvature \cite[Theorem 2]{wuNegativeHolomorphicCurvature2016} \cite[Corollary 1.3]{tosattiExtensionTheoremWu2017}.
 This answered a question of Yau.
-This situation naturally lead the first author to ask in \cite{diverioKobayashiHyperbolicityNegativity2022} whether there exist closed Kähler manifolds of quasi-negative holomorphic sectional curvature but which do not admit a Kähler metric of negative holomorphic sectional curvature.
-Toroidal compactifications contain tori, which are not Kobayashi hyperbolic, so they allow to answer this question in the affirmative:
+This situation naturally lead Diverio to ask in \cite{diverioKobayashiHyperbolicityNegativity2022} whether there exist closed Kähler manifolds of quasi-negative holomorphic sectional curvature but which do not admit a Kähler metric of negative holomorphic sectional curvature.
+Toroidal compactifications contain tori, which are not Kobayashi hyperbolic, so they allow to answer this question in the affirmative.
+Thus we obtain the following corollary.

 \begin{corollary} For $\Gamma$ a deep enough non-uniform lattice as in Theorem \ref{thm_2_metrique_HBC}, $X_\Gamma$ is an example of a closed complex manifold which admits a Kähler metric of quasi-negative holomorphic bisectional curvature, but which does not admit a Kähler metric of negative holomorphic sectional curvature. \end{corollary}